balderdashy/sails-docs/anatomy/myApp.md

 By default, there is only one explicitely defined route.
 Its purpose is to point users that try to access the base URL `http://localhost:1337/` to the view located in `myApp/views/home/index.ejs`.
 Feel free to add as many routes as you'd like to this file.

 You can even define routes in a way such that part of the requested URL is treated as a request parameter.
-For example, `http://localhost:1337/ponies/PinkiePie` would request the resource with the 'id' parameter equal to 'PinkiePie'.
+For example, if a resource was defined as `/ponies/:id`, the route `http://localhost:1337/ponies/PinkiePie` would request the 'pony' resource with the 'id' parameter equal to 'PinkiePie'.